 In the bathroom:

 - BIG4: Showering accounts for about a quarter of household water use.
 Your choice of shower head is important.
 Measure your shower head flow rate by timing how long it takes to fill a 10 litre bucket.
 If it takes less than a minute, look for a shower head that uses less than 8 litres per minute at your local hardware store, or the WELS water efficiency website.
+Where possible choose having a shower over having a bath.

-- BIG4: Toilets consume about 20% of household water.
+- BIG4: Toilets consume about a fifth of household water.
 Most people already have dual-flush cisterns, which typically use about half the water per-day compared to single-flush.
 If replacing your toilet, look at the WELS water efficiency label.
 A 5 Star rated toilet will uses just 4.5 litres for a full flush.

 - Turn off the tap while brushing your teeth or shaving.